 Why Do Stock Exchanges Compete on Speed, and How?

 This paper shows that a key driver of stock exchanges' competition on order-processing speeds is the Order Protection Rule, which requires an exchange to route its customers' orders to other exchanges with better prices.
 Faster exchanges attract more price-improving limit orders because the probability of being bypassed by trades with inferior prices on other exchanges is reduced.
-When all exchanges speed up, this probability can increase, potentially harming the welfare of investors.
-In contrast, increasing connection speeds between exchanges raises investor welfare by reducing this probability.
+When all exchanges speed up, the bypassing probability can increase, potentially harming the welfare of investors.
+In contrast, increasing connection speeds between exchanges raise investor welfare by reducing the bypassing probability.
 Nevertheless, no exchange wants to improve connection speeds because this will reduce its trading volume.
-I provide empirical evidence showing that slow exchanges lose trading volume to fast exchanges as the latter attract more price-improving orders.
-I first show that a slow exchange's (IEX) market share of trading volume in stocks with a five-cent tick, the minimum price movement, increases by 13 percent relative to one-cent tick stocks after the introduction of Tick Size Pilot Program in 2016, because price improving is less likely with larger tick size.
-I then show that after switching from a dark pool to a public exchange, IEX attracts more trading volume in stocks that are more likely to have one tick bid-ask spread as price improving is impossible with binding spread.
+I provide empirical evidence supporting these predictions.
+Overall, my findings suggest that exchanges do not necessarily compete on liquidity-enhancing dimensions.

 Keywords: Exchange Speed, High-frequency Trading, Trade-through, Order Delay